stefan-b-jakobsson/x16-edit/printers/postscript/README.md

 - "UART error-check configuration": Most likely cause is that the correct BAUD rate has not been selected, displayed if ZiModem doesn't respond at all to the command "AT"

+- "Write timeout": The write timeout error is thrown if ZiModem doesn't read at least one byte for approximately one minute - the error might be caused by communication problems between ZiModem and the printer/print server

 - "UART communication error": Other communication issue with the network card, displayed if ZiModem responds to the command "AT" with an error message